jellyfin/jellyfin-plugin-template/README.md

 - **IServerEntryPoint** - Allows you to run code at server startup that will stay in memory.
 You can make as many of these as you need and it is wildly useful for loading configs or persisting state. **Be aware that your main plugin class (IBasePlugin) cannot also be a IServerEntryPoint.**

-- **BaseController** - Allows you to define custom REST-API endpoints.
+- **ControllerBase** - Allows you to define custom REST-API endpoints.
 This is the default ASP.NET Web-API controller.
 You can use it exactly as you would in a normal Web-API project.
 Learn more about it [here](https://docs.microsoft.com/aspnet/core/web-api/?view=aspnetcore-5.0).

 Likewise you might need to get data and services from the Jellyfin core, Jellyfin provides a number of interfaces you can add as parameters to your plugin constructor which are then made available in your project (you can see the 2 mandatory ones that are needed by the plugin system in the constructor as is).